brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-1-ML_LData.md

 ### `→ For Reinforcement:`
-Data-driven reinforcement learning (RL), with PyBullet example based from [7]:
+Data-driven reinforcement learning (RL), with PyBullet example based on [7]:

 ```python
 # d4rl dataset, is the first standardized dataset for this domain